darkflayer/Learning-Python/README.md

-This Repository contains the folders that tells my journey of learning python.
+This Repository contains the folders that tells my journey of learning python focusing mainly Django.